-Our friend just retired.
-His wife is still working, so she thought he might want to work on his cocktail skills to ensure that he has something tasty to hand her when she comes home from a hard day at the office (and he had an adventurous day in the mountains).
-This inspired us to write up some cocktail guidelines, for those that are uncertain where to start, but appreciate that cocktail hour is the second best hour of the day.
+I created this guide for basic cocktail making when a friend retired.
+His wife, who was not retired, thought he might want to work on his cocktail skills to ensure that he had a tasty drink to hand her when she got home from a hard day at the office (and he had a fun-filled day in the mountains).
+These cocktail guidelines are for folks who appreciate that cocktail hour is the second-best hour of the day but are uncertain where to start.
+(What is the best hour of the day?
+Coffee hour.
+Together, they are the bookends of a great day.)

 How Much Booze do you Really Need?

-Building up a liquor collection is a whole lot of fun and we embraced it with gusto.
-And then we moved, and moved again, and we started to realize that some of the same bottles were getting packed and unpacked and re-packed and not getting used.
-It turns out that we have a few favorite cocktails, a few favorite spirits and we just don’t need quite that much variety in our cabinet.
-There are seasonal favorites, or course, and new faves, and quite possibly you enjoy flavors that we do not, but hopefully our simple list can be a starting point for your inner mixologist.
+Building up a liquor collection is a whole lot of fun and RK and I embraced it with gusto.
+And then we moved and moved again (and again and again), and we started to realize that some of the same bottles were getting packed and unpacked and re-packed and not getting used.
+It turns out that we have a few favorite cocktails, a few favorite spirits, and we just don’t need quite that much variety in our cabinet.
+There are seasonal favorites, of course, and new faves, and quite possibly you enjoy flavors that we do not, but hopefully this simple list can be a starting point for your inner mixologist.

-Yes, buy the good stuff!
-If you wouldn’t drink it straight then don’t drink it at all.
-This doesn’t mean mix your very best whiskey (we save that for sippers) but it means it should taste good without anything in it.
+No, but almost always I would recommend that you don't buy bottom shelf.
+My general rule is this: if you wouldn’t drink it straight then don’t drink it at all.
+This doesn’t mean mix your very best whiskey (save that for sipping) but it means it should taste good without anything in it.
 If you mix crap booze with good ingredients, you are going to have a half-assed cocktail.
-(And if you mix crap booze with crap you will have a crap cocktail…) We believe in quality in the Wild Westish, because it is delicious.
-The very best should be sipped neat.
+(And if you mix crap booze with crap you will have a crap cocktail…) Save the best for drinking neat.

 We love gin and we love whiskey.
 And we love tequila and cognac and rum!
-However, for basic everyday drinks we drink more gin and bourbon than anything else.
-So if you are like us, start with gin and bourbon.
+However, for basic everyday cocktails, we drink more gin and whiskey than anything else.
+So if you are like us, start with gin and whiskey.

 Vermouth: dry and rouge.
 Please please please put your vermouth in your refrigerator and drink it within ~3 months of opening.
-This stuff goes bad, so if you are not going to drink Manhattans or Martinis enough to use it up, get small bottles or drink it over ice with a squeeze of lemon.
+This stuff goes bad, so if you are not going to drink enough Manhattans or Martinis to use a full bottle in a reasonable amount of time, get small bottles or drink it over ice with a squeeze of lemon.
 But do not put manky old vermouth in your quality gin or bourbon.
-We favor Dolin brand, but as with everything, try some and see what you like.
+Dolin is a great basic vermouth that is fairly inexpensive, but as with everything, try some and see what you like.

-Luxardo Maraschino Liqueur: Oh-so important for our gin fave, the Aviation.
-It tends to be used by the half ounce, so it lasts a long time and is worth the investment.
+Luxardo Maraschino Liqueur: Oh-so important for our fave gin cocktail, the Aviation.
+It tends to be used by the half-ounce, so it lasts a long time and is worth the investment.
 Note that maraschino liqueur is not the same as cherry liqueur, not at all.

-Grand Marnier: Others may not agree, but this is our favorite orange liqueur.
-We use it in margaritas, we use it in a sidecar… Sometimes we will use Cointreau, which is sweeter.
-But mostly we love the full flavor that is the mix of orange and cognac in a bottle of Grand Marnier.
-We never use Triple Sec (see quality above… we wouldn’t drink it on its own).
+Dry Curaçao: Others may not agree, but this is our favorite orange liqueur.
+We use it in margaritas, we use it in a sidecar… Sometimes we will use Grand Marnier or Cointreau, both of which are sweeter.
+But mostly we love the full flavor that is orange and just a bit bitter in a bottle of Pierre Ferrand Dry Curaçao.

-So: gin, bourbon, sweet vermouth, dry vermouth, maraschino and Grand Marnier.
-With these 6 bottles you can mix up a pretty decent selection of drinks, impress your friends and make your spouse/partner/roommate happy if they’ve had a rough day at work.
+So: gin, bourbon (or rye), sweet vermouth, dry vermouth, maraschino, and Dry Curaçao.
+With these 6 bottles, you can mix up a pretty decent selection of drinks, impress your friends and make your spouse/partner/roommate happy if they’ve had a rough day at work.

 Syrups and Soda Water